percouple/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. What is the DOM?
+    The DOM is what we call the javascript object of the html of our webpage.
+We can pull elements from it, modify them, and send them back using this object in JS.

 2. What is an event?
+    An event is, in short, anything that occurs on a webpage.
+A go-to event would be mouse interactions with a webpage, such as clicking or scrolling with a scroll wheel, or, it can be more complex, like a page loading.

 3. What is an event listener?
+    An event listener is a javascript tool that we can use to trigger certain reactions from JS upon an event happening on our webpage.
+For instance, if the webpage is clicked, an event listener will need to be present in the attached JS code to "listen" for the click.
+It can then run a function or JS operation after receiving that signal.

 4. Why would we convert a NodeList into an Array?
+    Only forEach works natively on Nodelists.
+We would convert a NodeList to an Array to get access to the rest of the commonly used array methods

 5. What is a component?
+    A component is most commonly a JS function that will construct certain parts of our DOM when information is passed into it.
+It will essentially contain the blueprint for how we want our component to affect the DOM, and will prevent us from hard-coding in assets.